 Branko joined the Agriculture and Food Council in the new role of Project Manager for the Functional Food and Bioactive Network.
-Branko graduated from Lakehead University with a Commerce degree and then moved to Alberta to pursue the Chartered Accountant designation which he received.
-Prior to joining AFC, Branko spent eight and a half years as the CFO for a publically traded involved in the commercialization and sale of functional bioactives.
+Branko graduated from Lakehead University with a Commerce degree and then moved to Alberta to pursue the Chartered Accountant designation; which he received.
+Prior to joining AFC, Branko spent eight and a half years as the CFO for a publicly traded company, involved in the commercialization and sale of functional bioactives.
 It is there that he realized his passion for technology commercialization.
-Eventually, Branko came to enjoy the collaborative aspect of commercialization so much that it has become a passion, even with all the headaches it may bring
+Eventually, Branko came to enjoy the collaborative aspect of commercialization so much that it has become a passion, even with all the headaches it may bring.

-Branko looks forward to working with entrepreneurs, researchers, and investors who have an interest in getting their good ideas to market and will be pleased to assist every step of the way.
-The demand for new health solutions, green technologies, and natural products will continue to grow in the future and Branko hopes to assist new and existing companies to take advantage of these many opportunities.
+Branko looks forward to working with entrepreneurs, researchers and investors with an interest in getting their good ideas to market, and will be pleased to assist every step of the way.
+The demand for new health solutions, green technologies and natural products will continue to grow in the future and Branko hopes to assist new and existing companies to take advantage of these opportunities.

 Heather Broughton, Community Animator, Success for Women in Agriculture

-Heather has always seen the value in education and finding the forum to provide the opportunity for others to learn to promote development both professionally and personally.
+Heather has always seen the value in education and providing the forum and opportunity for others to learn, and in promote development both professionally and personally.
 Together with her husband Greg, they operate a family grain farm in Central Alberta.
-In addition to fulfilling the role of the business manager for the farm, Heather also served on the planning committee for Fall Focus – a conference for farm women from 1991- 2007, serving as chairman for 8 years.
-An important event to Heather, as it provided a forum to inform and educate many farm women, providing skill development opportunities, in addition to providing a good networking opportunity to learn from each other.
+In addition to fulfilling the role of the business manager for the farm, Heather also served on the planning committee for Fall Focus – a conference for farm women from 1991- 2007, serving as chairman for eight years.
+An important event to Heather, as it provided a forum to inform and educate many farm women; providing skill development opportunities and a networking opportunity to learn from each other.
 Her interest in farm business management, education and leadership skills led her to complete the Canadian Total Excellence in Agricultural Management Program (CTEAM), The Executive Program for Agricultural Producers (TEPAP), and to also be involved with Options & Opportunities, a producer conference, that brought local individuals, together with national and international entrepreneurs and industry experts who offer innovative agricultural strategies and share successes, challenges and ideas to help producers become better business people and rural leaders.
-Heather was a member of the Board and Chair of Agriculture & Food Council of Alberta for 4 years taking a role in encouraging growth, sustainability, competitiveness and profitability in the agri-food industry.
-She is also currently a Principal in Agri-Food Management Excellence Inc. which provides the management courses CTEAM and CFAME to farmers and senior managers in the agri-food industry.
+Heather was a member of the Board and Chair of Agriculture & Food Council of Alberta for four years; taking a role in encouraging growth, sustainability, competitiveness and profitability in the agri-food industry.
+She is also currently a Principal in Agri-Food Management Excellence Inc.; which provides the management courses CTEAM and CFAME to farmers and senior managers in the agri-food industry.
 Heather believes that having the opportunity to learn and share ideas with others is key in meeting the constant challenges of agriculture and gives new perspectives to these challenges.